Fragile magnetic order in metallic quasicrystals: Conclusions

 For the quasicrystal, one might envision the following situation.
-Consider a cluster of fluctuating spins of size $d$, which is weakly coupled with the ordered local moments.
-According to Conway's theorem \citep{gardner77}, such a local pattern is never more than a distance $2d$ of a precisely identical region.
+Consider a cluster of fluctuating spins of size $D$, which is weakly coupled to the ordered local moments.
+According to Conway's theorem \citep{gardner77}, such a local pattern is never more than a distance $2D$ of a precisely identical region.
 This implies a finite fraction of spins experiencing weak mean fields from the ordered local moments in the limit $N\to\infty$.
-An extrinsic perturbation can thus easily pin these spins into random directions, effectively generating a random field on the ordered spins that will melt the long-range order \citep{aharony78,michel21}.
+An extrinsic perturbation can thus easily pin these spins into random directions, effectively generating a random field on the ordered spins that will melt the long-range order \citep{aharony78,michel21, ye22}.
 Such a mechanism could help explain why experiments in magnetic quasicrystals generically identify spin-glass order.

 The ESR experiments of Ref. \citep{cabrera-baez19} report that, in the diluted limit, the local moment relaxation rate $1/T_{1}T$ obeys the Korringa relaxation law, both for the approximant and the quasicrystal.
 However, $1/T_{1}T$ diminishes as one moves from the approximant to the quasicrystal.
-Within our simple model, one could interpret this result assuming that the Fermi level of the conduction electrons sits at a pseudogap, in the thermodynamic limit, as it is often the case with metallic quasicrystals \citep{fujiwara89,fujiwara91,jazbec14}.
-Transport measurements will help complement this picture \citep{pierce93,fisher99}.
+Within our simple model, one could interpret this result assuming that the Fermi level of the conduction electrons sits close to a pseudogap, as it is often the case with metallic quasicrystals \citep{fujiwara89,fujiwara91,jazbec14}.
+However, further investigation is required, for instance, by performing transport \citep{pierce93,fisher99} and spectroscopy measurements \citep{rogalev15}.